evasera/evasera.github.io/_projects/beacon_engine.md

 ## Features
 - Multithread engine, dedicated threads for Logic and Rendering.
-- ECS (Entiuty- Component - System ) philosophy
+- ECS (Entity- Component - System ) philosophy
 - Dynamic Illumination with multiple lights and real-time shadows
 - Scene Loading from Lua file.
 - Scene Hierarchy
-- Post process ready, so far only blur and Black and white are implemented
+- Post-process ready, so far only blur and Black and white are implemented
 - Simple debug mode using Dear ImGui